Connecticut

 (Total, per 100,000 people)

-• White Non-Hispanic people are nearly 3 times more likely to commit suicide than Black or Hispanic people.
+• White Non-Hispanic people are more likely to commit suicide than Black or Hispanic people.

 • In general, males are nearly 3 times more likely to die of suicide than females.